lizgrzyb/rda-final/README.md

 - For trademark protection, and owner must use a mark in commerce

 Trademark infringement - Likelihood of confusion
 - AMF v.
-Sleekcraft (THE EIGHT FACTORS, will likely have to apply these factors on exam)
+Sleekcraft (THE EIGHT FACTORS, will likely have to apply these factors on exam) no supreme court decision on htis, but the sleekcraft case is an example.
 	- the strength of the mark
 	- proximity of goods
 	- similarity of marks